 Your paper should begin with a brief (e.g., 2-3 page) summary of the main features of the religion.
 That should be followed by an analysis of the ways in which the ideas we have covered over the semester regarding religion, cognition, and evolution do or do not shed light on the religion you have chosen to focus on.
+You must cite the sources of each of those ideas.
 The paper will be due on the last day of class.
 The ten page requirement is for the body of the paper only, which should be double-spaced, with a font size of 11 or 12 and margins no wider than one inch all around.
 A list of references cited should also be included.
 You can use any standard citation style (e.g., MLA, APA, Chicago).
 Up to ten percent will be taken off your grade for minor errors (e.g., spelling, grammar, punctuation, word usage, and incomplete citations).
 Your paper grade will be worth 30% of your grade for the semester.